invertase/react-native-firebase-docs/docs/getting-started.md

 ## Changelog

-Detailed changes for each release are documented in the [releases notes](https://github.com/invertase/react-native-firebase/releases).
+Detailed changes for each release are documented in the [release notes](/docs/v5.x.x/release-notes).

 ## Contributing